Panagiotis Kavvadias: Early life and education

-He studied philology at the National University of Athens, and was awarded a scholarship by the Greek government for postgraduate study at the University of Munich.
+Kavvadias studied philology at the National University of Athens, and was awarded a scholarship by the Greek government for postgraduate study at the University of Munich.
 At Munich, he studied archaeology under Heinrich Brunn.
 Brunn, credited as "perhaps the foremost German archaeologist of [his] era", had revolutionised the study of Greek art history in the 1850s through his methodical, analytical study of literary texts alongside works of art.
 His use of the anatomical details of ancient sculpture to draw conclusions about its chronology, place of origin and authorship has been called the most important influence in the nineteenth-century "narrowing and sharpening" of the discipline of Classical art history, and therefore in moving the basis of the discipline away from connoisseurship towards empirical observation.
 Kavvadias later credited Brunn as a great influence on his own archaeological practice.
-Kavvadias also followed a course in epigraphy at the Collège de France in Paris under Paul Foucart, a French epigrapher later credited as "the doyen of our field" by the Classical archaeologist Salomon Reinach, and additionally studied in Berlin, London and Rome.
+Kavvadias also followed a course in epigraphy at the Collège de France in Paris under Paul Foucart, a French epigrapher later credited as "the doyen of our field" by the classical archaeologist Salomon Reinach, and also studied in Berlin, London and Rome.

 Archaeological career

 After finishing his studies, Kavvadias returned to Greece, where he entered the Archaeological Service.
-In 1879, he was appointed as an ephor, an official with the responsibility of supervising, managing and protecting archaeological heritage — the first such official to be retained by the Archaeological Service in addition to the Ephor General, its professional head.
+In 1879, he was appointed as an ephor, an official with the responsibility of supervising, managing and protecting archaeological heritage – the first such official to be retained by the Archaeological Service in addition to the Ephor General, its professional head.
 In 1881, he published a short history of Greek archaeology.
 One of his first postings was to the excavations of the French School at Athens on the island of Delos, which had been running since 1873: he was there in 1882, working alongside Reinach, who later wrote that Kavvadias had seemed "full of enthusiasm and ambition".

 The first major excavations Kavvadias led personally were at Epidaurus in Argolis, which began in March 1881.
-In their first year, the excavations uncovered the theatre, and subsequently revealed numerous buildings and inscriptions within the Sanctuary of Asclepius and the nearby Sanctuary of Apollo Maleatas on Mount Kynortion.
-Following the retirement of Panagiotis Efstratiadis in 1884, Kavvadias was elevated to the position of Ephor General in 1885.
+In their first year, the excavations uncovered the theatre, and subsequently revealed several buildings and inscriptions within the Sanctuary of Asclepius and the nearby Sanctuary of Apollo Maleatas on Mount Kynortion.
+Following the retirement of Panagiotis Efstratiadis in 1884 and the death of his successor, Panagiotis Stamatakis, less than a year later, Kavvadias was elevated to the position of Ephor General in 1885.
 He handed over responsibility for the site to his protégé Valerios Stais, but continued both to work at the site and publish the results of its excavation until his death in 1928.